What’s the difference between actual cash value vs. replacement cost for business insurance?

 It’s what happens when you buy a new car.
 As soon as you drive it off the lot, it’s worth less than it was just a few minutes earlier when you paid for it.

-If you have property insurance with actual cash value coverage, and you experience a covered event, your insurance will only reimburse the value of the property right before the loss occurred.
+If you have commercial property insurance with actual cash value coverage, and you experience a covered event, your insurance will only reimburse the value of the property right before the loss occurred.

 With an actual cash value policy, you may only receive a fraction of what it would cost to replace your property with new items.

-If you have replacement cost coverage, your commercial property insurance will reimburse you for the cost to buy new bikes up to your policy limit no matter how much they’re currently worth.
+Let’s say you own a fitness business and someone steals all the exercise bikes.
+With replacement value commercial property coverage, insurance could reimburse you for the cost to buy new bikes up to your policy limit.

 If your policy limits are too low, you won’t get the full replacement cost if you need to file a claim.

-There may also be restrictions on the type of property that’s included under replacement cost coverage.
+There may also be restrictions on the type of property included under replacement cost coverage.
 For example, roofs can be excluded, depending on the age and where the building is located.

 It’s important to read your policy carefully so you’re not caught off guard if you need to file a claim.

-How to determine your business property value
+How to determine business property value

-Before you can determine the value of your property, it’s important to understand there are two types of property that may be covered under commercial property insurance:
+Two types of property that may be covered under commercial property insurance:

-Business goods, gear and inventory.
+1. Business goods, gear and inventory.
 This is pretty much anything you could pick up and put in a moving truck if you had to.

-Structures.
+2. Structures.
 This is the stuff that’s more permanent, such as the building where your business is located.

 If you have actual cash value coverage, the value would be the price you paid for it minus the amount it has depreciated since you bought it.

-Preparing for a property insurance claim
+How to file a commercial property insurance claim

-To make sure you’re ready for a claim, it’s important to have a list of everything you own — from office supplies and computers to the commercial building that houses your business.
+Preparing for a commercial property insurance claim starts before you file.
+Keep a list of everything your business owns — from office supplies and computers to the commercial building that houses your business.
 Include a description of each item, its value and the date you purchased it.

-If you’ve made any improvements to your property such as putting on a new roof or remodeling the interior, be sure to maintain detailed records of the cost of the improvements.
+If you’ve made any improvements to your property, such as putting on a new roof or remodeling the interior, be sure to maintain detailed records of the cost of the improvements.

-If you can afford it, replacement cost insurance is typically the better choice.
 If you opt for actual cash value coverage to save some money on your premium, you must be willing to accept the depreciated value of your property if you experience a loss.

 We make it easy to get a quote, review options and purchase your insurance online in less than 10 minutes.